 No reason to feel trapped with your park-only choices!
 You can leave the parks and head over a Disney Resort hotel for dozens of more options.
 Rather than eat inside Magic Kingdom, I hopped the Monorail and had dinner at Capt.
 Cooks in the Disney’s Polynesian Village Resort.
 The Pulled Pork Nachos plate was huge and just over $9.
 I couldn’t eat it by myself it was a very generous portion.
 There is also a Dole Whip location here, so that was a plus!

 Downtown Disney District at Disneyland and Disney Springs at Walt Disney World also have loads of dining options with budgets that fit everyone.
-There’s an Earl of Sandwich at each location and you can pick up a sandwich for a great price (they have delicious breakfast sandwiches as well).

 At Disneyland, it’s also pretty easy to walk outside the Park to grab a meal.
 Restaurants like McDonald’s, Denny’s, Mimi’s and Pizza Press are located outside the gate within a ten minute walk.